 It is highly recommended that FUN3D is configured to use a parallel execution (MPI and one of the partitioner libraries) if you plan to perform any advanced calculations.
 SUGGAR++ and DiRTlib are only required if overset (chimera) meshes will be used.
 The 6-DOF library is only required if six degrees of freedom simulations will be performed (trajectories determined by integrating the equation of motion).
-KSOPT, PORT, SNOPT^M, NPSOL^M, and DOT/BIGDOT[TM] are optimization libraries.
+SPARSKIT is not required for mesh deformation, but is strongly recommended as it provides a better solver for the linear elasticity equations.
+KSOPT, PORT, SNOPTTM, NPSOLTM, and DOT/BIGDOTTM are optimization libraries.
 At least one of these optimization libraries is required for performing design optimization.

-A.7.1MPI
+A.7.1 MPI